djbrieck/brieckspro/content/posts/visual-catalog-extending-embeded-pdf/index.md

 when you're serving content to an unpredictable mix of devices — without giving up the PDF for the cases where it's the better fit, for example on Desktop.

-## The first pass: doing it by hand in OpenOffice

-Before any of this was scripted, the visual catalog format itself came from just doing it manually: exporting a PDF document to HTML through OpenOffice/ LibreOffice's own export dialog, page by page, and using that output as-is.
-It worked, and it proved the format was worth having — but it was a manual, click-through-the-wizard process every time, with no control over the output folder name, no way to inject a shared stylesheet, and no way to customize page titles beyond whatever the wizard defaulted to.
-Fine for a one-off, not something you'd want to repeat for every document and have to do minimal repetitive edits.

 ## This was a case for automating it with AI assistance.